Construction Accident Lawyers in Queens

 Helping Victims Hold Employers & Property Owners Accountable

 Have you or someone close to you been seriously injured in a construction site accident in New York?
 If so, you may have recourse through the New York State Labor Laws.
 The purpose of New York’s Labor laws is to place the responsibility for construction worker safety upon either the owners or the general contractors overseeing a construction jobsite.
 However, you may need the help of a construction accident lawyer to navigate these labor laws.

-If you need advice and assistance in determining whether a remedy is available to you, contact our Queens construction accident lawyers at The Cassisi Law Firm.
+If you need advice and assistance in determining whether a remedy is available to you, contact our Queens construction accident attorneys at The Cassisi Law Firm.
 We have helped numerous clients in Queens, Brooklyn, and the Bronx to recover damages for their injuries.

 Every year, New York construction workers are injured or even killed while on the job.
 Records from the New York City Building Department show that in 2013, there were 186 jobsite accidents, causing 3 fatalities and 195 injuries.